ng-web-apis/intersection-observer/README.md

 ## Usage

-1. _Optional:_ provide root element with `waIntersectionRoot`.
+1. Create [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) with `waIntersectionObserver` directive
-2. Create observer with `waIntersectionnObserver` directive
+2. Observe elements with `waIntersectionObservee` directive
-3. Use `waIntersectionThreshold` and `waIntersectionRootMargin` attributes to configure [IntersectionObserver options](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver)
+3. _Optional:_ provide root element with `waIntersectionRoot` directive and use `waIntersectionThreshold` and `waIntersectionRootMargin` attributes to configure [IntersectionObserver options](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver)

     > **NOTE:** Keep in mind these are used one time in constructor so you cannot use binding, only strings.
-Pass coma separated numbers to set an array of thresholds.
+Pass comma separated numbers to set an array of thresholds..

-4. Observe elements with `waIntersectionObservee` directive

-> You can put directives on the same element, see examples below

 ## Examples